 Be based on the results of an RT-PCR test for SARS-CoV-2 carried out by a recognised laboratory.

-A positive result on a sample taken from a person more than 20 days and less than 90 days prior to the date in question may be taken as evidence of recent recovery from COVID-19 infection for routine infection prevention and control purposes.
+A positive result on a sample taken from a person more than 20 days and less than 90 days prior to the date in question may be taken as evidence of recent recovery from SARS-CoV-2 infection for routine infection prevention and control purposes.

 Additional evidence, such as a note from a doctor is not required for routine purposes but may be requested in particular situations – such as if the person has ongoing symptoms or has a recent positive test for COVID-19.